Mahi-mahi: Relation to humans

+Fishing

 Recreational fishing

 Mahi-mahi are highly sought for sport fishing and commercial purposes.
 Sport fishermen seek them due to their beauty, size, food quality, and healthy population.
 Mahi-mahi can be found in the Caribbean Sea, on the west coast of North and South America, the Pacific coast of Costa Rica, the Gulf of Mexico, the Atlantic coast of Florida and West Africa, Indian Ocean, Bay of Bengal, South China Sea and Southeast Asia, Hawaii, Tahiti, and many other places worldwide.

 Fishing charters most often look for floating debris and frigatebirds near the edge of the reef in about 120 ft of water.
 Mahi-mahi (and many other fish) often swim near debris such as floating wood, five-gallon bucket lids, palm trees and fronds, or sargasso weed lines and around fish buoys.
 Frigatebirds search for food accompanying the debris or sargasso.
 Experienced fishing guides can tell what species are likely around the debris by the birds' behavior.